rt2zz/redux-persist/docs/api.md

   throttle?: number,
-  keyPrefix?: string, // will be prefixed to the storage key debug?: boolean, // true -> verbose logs autoRehydrate?: boolean, // false -> do not automatically reconcile state, the presumes the REHYDRATE action will be handled manually
+  keyPrefix?: string, // will be prefixed to the storage key debug?: boolean, // true -> verbose logs stateReconciler?: boolean | StateReconciler, // false -> do not automatically reconcile state }
-}
 ```